nephcode/oc-04-gameon/README.md

 # GAME ON

-A SASS animated project for OpenClassrooms course AKA Project 3
+A *JS FORM* validator animated project for OpenClassrooms course AKA Project 4 GAME ON

 | -       | URL                                                                                          |
 | ------- | -------------------------------------------------------------------------------------------- |